Sport in Mexico: Calendar of the major men's and women's professional sports leagues in Mexico

+Other team sports

+Rugby

 Rugby in Mexico has a long tradition dating back to the early 1900s when Europeans were migrating to Mexico.
 Though rugby has been a minor sport in Mexico, the Mexican Rugby Federation was established, and the sport has been steadily increasing in popularity, with around twelve teams competing in the top league.
 The Mexican national rugby sevens team have achieved some good results in international tournaments, including taking third place at the 2015 NACRA Sevens.

 Ice hockey

 Pelota purépecha (Spanish for "Purépecha ball"), called Uárukua Ch'anakua (literally "a game with sticks") in the Purépecha language, is an Indigenous Mexican sport similar to those in the Hockey family.
-Although not a mainstream sport in Mexico, ice hockey is played in larger cities like Monterrey, Guadalajara, Villahermosa, Culiacán, León and Mexico City.
+Although not a mainstream sport in Mexico, ice hockey is played in larger cities like Monterrey, Guadalajara, Villahermosa, Culiacán, León, Cancun and Mexico City.

 The Mexican Elite League is the top level of ice hockey in Mexico.
 The Mexican Elite League, was inaugurated on 2 October 2010 with the aim to establish Mexico as a high-level international competitor in ice hockey.
 Currently it has 4 professional teams and 17 associated equipment.

 The "Federación Deportiva de Mexico de Hockey Sobre Hielo" (Mexico National Ice Hockey Federation) regulates all tournaments in Mexico.
 The Mexican hockey league includes 7 federation clubs and 8 independent clubs.
 Mexico is also the only Latin American full member of the International Ice Hockey Federation and competes in international tournaments.

 Claudia Téllez, at 32 became the first Mexican national to sign for the Canadian Women's Hockey League and Jorge Perez, became the first Mexican-born player at the Junior A level in Canada for Rayside-Balfour.

 Although American born and trained, National Hockey League (NHL) center Auston Matthews is of Mexican heritage through his mother, and grew up in Scottsdale, Arizona.
 In the 2016 NHL Entry Draft Matthews was drafted first overall by the Toronto Maple Leafs, and began his NHL career by scoring four goals against the Ottawa Senators in his NHL debut, becoming the only rookie in modern history to achieve such a feat.